 As well as that, the guy’s expected to buy the ring all by his lonesome!
 The idea being that he exchanges the ring for his partner’s hand in marriage.
 A wedding’s expensive for the both of you, and I’m sure no partner wants to think their guy’s struggling to keep up with payments elsewhere in his life just because he’s paid for a ring.
 Or worse than that, that you’re starting a life together with debt hanging over your heads just to have a ring on someone’s finger.

 I mean, look at that advert.
-Of course guys feel like they have to buy the biggest and bestest ring when they’re faced with that!
+Of course, guys feel like they have to buy the biggest and best ring when they’re faced with that!

 4/ You’ve Decreased Your Diamond’s Value Just By Buying It

 Not only are diamond engagement rings expensive, they’re also terrible value for money.
 Why?
 Because they start decreasing in value the second you buy them.
 Remember that line ‘diamonds are forever’?
 That was created by an advertising agency to stop anyone from selling their diamonds.
 Because if they did, they’d realise just how badly they’d been duped.

 If your heart’s set on an engagement ring this Valentine’s Day, but you want something that’ll hold up its value, go for a different precious stone.
 Shop around, do your research, and find something that your partner will love which won’t break the bank and won’t lose it’s value as soon as you take it away from the shop.